■ site map

 Optimum diet means more than just eating healthy foods.
 A healthy diet needs to provide proper balance of macronutrients - proteins, fats and carbohydrates - and micronutrients: minerals, vitamins and accessory nutrients.
 And there is no common rule, nor formula for such nutritionally balanced diet - you have to find out what your individual optimum is.

 Don't forget - water makes 2/3 of the body weight.
 Properly hydrogenating the body is in a number of ways vital for its optimum functioning.
-Vice versa, chronically dehydrated body will make you feel it in some way, including worsening or causing chronic diseases.
+Vice versa, chronically dehydrated body will make you feel it in some way, including worsening or emergence of chronic diseases.

 No supplementation can replace rich variety of healthy foods, for two reasons.
 One is that we don't really know what specific nutrients the body needs to maintain health - the list certainly goes well beyond the standard, officially recognized set of vital nutrients.
-The other is that nutritional needs can and do vary significantly from one individual to another, and there is no official guidelines in regard to it (and none is expected in foreseeable future).
+The other is that nutritional needs can and do vary significantly from one individual to another - and for any individual with time - and there is no official guidelines in regard to it (none is expected in foreseeable future).

 In order to ripe the benefits of healthy foods, you need to have healthy gut.
 Many people don't; some of them for such a long time, or from such an early age, that they come to think it's normal.
-In my early teens, I had constant bloating, and I thought it was just the way I am.
-In fact, it was digestive disturbance (intestinal dysbiosis) caused by the extensive antibiotic treatment for chronic bronchitis I had at the age of 5.
+In my early teens, I had frequent, intense bloating, and I thought it was just the way I am.
+Most likely, it was digestive disturbance (intestinal dysbiosis) caused by the extensive antibiotic treatment for chronic bronchitis I had at the age of 4/5.

-Compromised gut health constantly diminishes body supply of nutrients (even assuming that they are present in your diet in needed quantities), while harboring toxic bacteria, contaminating blood and causing chronic intestinal inflammation.
-Aside from robbing you of the energy and causing variety of unpleasant symptoms, this lays down perfect foundation for developing serious disease.
+Compromised gut health diminishes body's supply of nutrients (even assuming that they are present in your diet in needed quantities), while harboring toxic bacteria, contaminating blood and causing chronic intestinal inflammation.
+Aside from robbing you of the energy and causing variety of unpleasant symptoms, this lays down perfect foundation for developing chronic disease.

 The fact is that most diseases are being initiated in your gut, and cannot be